golioth/docs/docs/getting-started/3-device-examples/2-compile-example-code/zephyr.md

 ## Zephyr Setup Overview

-[Zephyr RTOS](https://docs.zephyrproject.org/) supports a vast number of microcontrollers from a many different vendors.
+[Zephyr RTOS](https://docs.zephyrproject.org/) supports a vast number of microcontrollers from many different vendors.
 There's a very good chance your preferred chip will work with Zephyr using Golioth as a module.

 We will install the Zephyr tree in a directory in your home location